repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### A Containment Reference of a Type with a Container Feature that requires Instances to be Contained elsewhere can not be populated

 * An EClass with a unique container (container reference with upper bound = 1) can not have other alternate containers.
-* (The same also applies for the set of all references that will be passed down via inheritance!)
+* The same also applies for the set of all references that are inherited from super-classes.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie26.PNG" target="_blank">